plone/documentation/docs/classic-ui/theming/barceloneta.md

 ## Compiling theme resources

-To compile the SCSS code you have to install the required dependencies with `npm`.
+To compile the SCSS code, you have to install the required dependencies with `npm`.
 Then run the package script `build` inside the `theme/` folder:

 ```shell